LinkedSoftwareDependencies/Article-System-Components/content/system.md

 ### Architecture

+The primary functional requirement of our architecture is the ability to perform dependency injection based on the configuration files from previous section.
+Concretely, this involves _parsing_ the configuration files, _interpreting_ them, and _instantiating_ the necessary components.
+Next to these functional needs, we took the following non-functional requirements into account when designing the architecture:

+* Usability: Developers using the framework should only be required to interact with a single entry point.
+* Extensibility/Maintainability: The system should be robust against different future functional requirements.
+* Performance: Parts of the architecture that are prone to performance issues should be cacheable.

-Internally, the Components.js dependency injection tool goes through three main phases:
+To meet these requirements, the Components.js dependency injection tool goes through three main phases:

 * Loading: Initialization of DI components, discovery of modules, and loading of configuration files.
 * Preprocessing: Handling of constructor arguments before construction.